 Loose-leaf variety features tender, delicate and flavorful leaves with a loose bunch.
-This group includes green oak leaf, red oak leaf, valeria and lolla-rosa-types.
+This group includes green oak leaf, red oak leaf, valeria, and lolla-rosa-types.

 Summer Crisp variety forms moderately dense heads with a crunchy texture; this type is intermediate between crisp-head and loose-leaf types.

-Lettuce leaves are one of the very low calorie green-vegetables.
+Lettuce leaves are one of the very low-calorie green vegetables.
 100 g fresh greens provide just 15 calories.
-Nonetheless, they are the store house of many phyto-nutrients that possess health promoting and disease prevention properties.
+Nonetheless, they are the storehouse of many phytonutrients that possess health-promoting and disease-prevention properties.

-Fresh leaves contain good amounts folates and vitamin C. Folates are part of co-factors in the enzyme metabolism required for DNA synthesis and therefore, play a vital role in prevention of the neural tube defects in the baby (fetus) during pregnancy.
+Fresh leaves contain good amounts folates and vitamin C. Folates are part of co-factors in the enzyme metabolism required for DNA synthesis and therefore, play a vital role in the prevention of neural tube defects in the baby (fetus) during pregnancy.

 Vitamin C is a powerful natural antioxidant; regular consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.

-In the store, choose leaves that feature crispy outlook, bright in color.
+In the store, choose leaves that feature a crispy outlook, bright in color.
 Avoid sunken leaves with spots or discoloration.

 Regardless of the type, all lettuces should feature crispy, fresh leaves that are free of dark or slimy spots.
-Varieties such as romaine and butter-head should have compact heads with no brown stems.
+Varieties such as romaine and butterhead should have compact heads with no brown stems.

 |Cheeseburger with lettuce, tomato and onion.